pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 # Deploy Pachyderm on AWS

 !!!
 Important "Before your start your installation process."
+      - Refer to our generic ["Helm Install"](./helm_install.md) page for more information on  how to install and get started with `Helm`.
-      - Please read our [infrastructure recommendations](../../ingress/).
-Specifically, you will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
+      - Read our [infrastructure recommendations](../../ingress/).
+You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
       - If you are planning to install Pachyderm UI.
 Read our [Console deployment](../../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an [Ingress](../../ingress/#ingress).

-Once your Kubernetes cluster and your infrastructure are set up, you are ready to deploy Pachyderm.
+Once your Kubernetes cluster is up, and your infrastructure is configured, you are ready to prepare the installation of Pachyderm.
+Some of the following steps might require you to keep updating the values.yaml started during the setup of the infrastructure before your helm installation.

 Complete the following steps: